Maruja Mallo: Art influence

 In a biography by Shirley Mangini, the author notes that "it is significant that Mallo's early memories were of street fairs, since they are the subject of her first major series of paintings, Las Verbenas.
 "Mallo's art was influenced by when she first saw the Pacific Ocean.
 The era of intense political, social, cultural and economic change in which Mallo grew up also inspired her artwork.It caused her to display a new language that celebrates the female body and sexuality.
 Her goal was to present women as active members of society and not just muses of sexuality, beauty, and objects.
 Mallo also began using gender references in her paintings as she painted androgynous figures and large mythical females that signaled her freedom from the male-dominated artistic world of Madrid.

 Awards and recognition

-In 1979, Mallo began pictorial age with Los moradores del vacio (The dwellers of the void).
+In 1979, Mallo began her pictorial period with Los moradores del vacio (The dwellers of the void).
 She was already 77, but still had the freshness and vitality that was present in all of her life.
-In the 80s was offered various exhibits and awards:
+In the 1980s she was offered various exhibits and awards: